skip to main content

 Amazon Prime Video is the best movie deal we’ve seen—especially since you can purchase any title it doesn’t already have à la carte—but there are a few other services you should keep an eye out for as well.

 MGM+’s whole business is movies, and it does it well.
 If you can stomach a lack of 4K video, its library is pretty big.
 If you’re looking for movies from a specific production company, we do have some recommendations as well.
-Max carries everything from Studio Ghibli; Paramount+ with SHOWTIME carries everything from A24; and Peacock offers Universal Pictures films pretty soon after their premiere in theaters.
+Max carries everything from Studio Ghibli, and Peacock offers Universal Pictures films pretty soon after their premiere in theaters.

 What’s the best streaming service for TV shows?

-For original TV content, we recommend Netflix and Apple TV+, but if you’re looking for a cable substitute, check out Hulu, Max, Peacock, and Paramount+.
-They represent all the brands affiliated with ABC, Discovery, NBC, and CBS, respectively.
+For original TV content, we recommend Max, Netflix, and Apple TV+, but if you’re looking for a cable substitute, check out Hulu, Peacock, and Paramount+.
+They represent all the brands affiliated with ABC, NBC, and CBS, respectively.

 What is the best streaming service to get everything?

 You also might be thinking of live TV streaming services, which act more like a cable plan (without all the equipment and hassle).
-Try Hulu + Live TV or YouTube TV on for size.
+If so, we recommend trying Hulu + Live TV or YouTube TV on for size.

 What is the most-watched streaming service?